Clothing, Textiles and Interior Design Courses

 Experience in interior design or related business under supervision of advisor and the business management.
 Offered during the summer session.

 Problems in design of the home environment; individual and group problem solving.
 Emphasis is on historic preservation principles and practices for interior designers.
-Offered in the fall semester.
-One lecture, two laboratories.

 Study of the evolution of the textile industry and its products, emphasizing multinational characteristics and contemporary issues.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.